 bowl, or under your child's bottom, to collect the sample.
 Using a catching device

-can prevent contamination of the stool by toilet water.
-Another way to collect a stool
+can prevent contamination of the stool by water and dirt.
+Another way to collect a

-sample is to loosely place plastic wrap over the seat of the toilet.
-Then place the
+stool sample is to loosely place plastic wrap over the seat of the toilet.
+Then place

 yet using the toilet.
 The wrap should be placed so that urine runs into the diaper,